 School-based screenings are conducted at Citrus County Schools as required by Florida Statute 381.0056.
 This is a cooperative program of the Citrus County School Board and the Citrus County Florida Department of Health.
-The Homosassa Lion's Club assists with Vision Re-Screens.
-A student will be exempt from the screenings if his/her parent/guardian requests such exemption in writing.
-The note must include the student's name, type of screening to exclude from, parent/guardian signature, and date.
-The note must be given to the School Nurse within the first two weeks of school or the first two weeks of school enrollment to ensure receipt before screenings start.
+The Homosassa and Inverness Lion's Club assists with Vision Re-Screens.
+Parents will be notified of School Health Services available for their child each school year.
+Written consent will be obtained from a student's parent or guardian prior to providing any School Health Services including clinic services, vision screenings, hearing screenings, scoliosis screenings, growth and development screenings, health counseling, and mental health services by a school counselor, school social worker, or school psychologist.